10 Not So Obvious Reasons Your Band Won’t Get Signed

 A third of the bands I have come across lately haven’t posted on social media in a few weeks.
 Building a fanbase is your responsibility.
 If you don’t work on the band every day, most people in the industry won’t want to be on your team.The recommended post frequency for Facebook & Instagram is once or twice a day and for Tweets it is 15 times a day.
 Split up the duties in the band so that it doesn’t fall on one or two people.
 Buffer and HootSuite are nice options for social media scheduling tools and they offer free trials.
 Split up all the work in the band so that everybody can have something to work hard on.
 Use my Market Map to divvy up the duties.

-Too many competing influences or a square peg in a round hole situation.
-If a label can tell certain members are at odds with each other creatively, it’s risky for business.
+If a label can tell certain members are problematic or they have maligned goals, it’s risky for business.
 Sometimes it’s easy to see that a band will split up or lose members.
 If there has been a lot of turnover in members this is another red flag.
+I’m not suggesting you keep problematic members.
+Sometimes a change can be the spark you need.
+But lots of turnover of members is a bad pattern.
 You bet if a label is going to invest, they want to ensure you’re all on the same page and in it for the long haul.

 8. No comments / No Fans